 Makes 3 (10 to 12-inch) focacce

-200 grams bread flour
+- 200 grams bread flour

-100 grams boiled, riced, and cooled potato
+- 100 grams boiled, riced, and cooled potato

-2 grams active dry yeast
+- 2 grams active dry yeast

-12 grams sea salt
+- 12 grams sea salt

-5 grams sugar
+- 5 grams sugar

-155 grams extra-virgin olive oil, plus more for oiling bowls
+- 155 grams extra-virgin olive oil, plus more for oiling bowls

-500 grams mature cherry tomatoes
+- 500 grams (about 1 pound) cherry tomatoes

-3 teaspoons dried oregano
+- 3 teaspoons dried oregano

-About 30 black olives
+- About 30 black olives, pitted

 Pour 25 grams of olive oil in a cast iron pan and make sure it covers the bottom and an inch up on the sides, turn one of the doughs into the pan.
 Using greased fingers, carefully push and stretch the dough into the shape of the pan, taking care not to tear it.